 Contributions to Millennium Development Goals

-MDGs Requiring Diagnostic and Laboratory Support
+MDGs Requiring in vitro Diagnostic and Laboratory Support

 4. Reduce child mortality